Csaenz10/Problems-solved-with-R-and-Python/README.md

   * [My Solution/Code](Assignments/assignment-06-Csaenz10-answers.R)

 * **Problem 2**
-We will be analyzing the `age_count_2020-07-13_2020-10-11.xlsx` data set from lecture 8.
+We will be analyzing the `age_count_2020-07-13_2020-10-11.xlsx` data se.
 This data consists of the date that a COVID-19 test from somebody residing in Nueces County comes back positive (LABDATE) the age of the person (AGE_YEARS).
 Each row is a person.
 There are 4 worksheets in the excel workbook, one per month from July to October.

 Your goal is to complete the tasks and create an R script that will work when this repo is cloned to any computer.
 I encourage you to make tidyverse pipelines, where the responses from several questions are assembled in one or a few pipelines.

-When you are complete, submit the exam by pushing the changes to github (you may do this several times).
+When you are complete, submit by pushing the changes to github.

 0. Create an R script named `ageCovidSummary.R` in your exam repo and set the working directory with the following command: